 - JDBC URL Preview A Java Database Connectivity (JDBC) Uniform Resource Locator (URL) is a URL that encodes all the necessary information for connecting to your database.
-The JDBC URL Preview field is not editable by default, but will populate, using placeholder values, with the correct URL format according to the database type you have chosen.
+The JDBC URL Preview field is not editable by default, but Splunk populates this field, using placeholder values, with the correct URL format according to the database type you have chosen.

 - You can manually edit the URL format by selecting Edit JDBC URL.
-When you select this field, the JDBC URL Preview will become editable.
-This is useful if you need to add customized JDBC URL parameters to the JDBC URL, but is not recommended unless you already know what customizations you want to add.
+When you select this field, the JDBC URL Preview becomes editable.
+This is useful if you need to add customized JDBC URL parameters to the JDBC URL, but that is not Splunk best practice unless you already know what customizations you want to add.
 Connection parameters vary among JDBC drivers.
 Consult your database vendor's documentation for a list of supported parameters and values.

-Note: DB Connect supports LDAP connection, you need to specify the LDAP URL in JDBC URL field.
+Note: DB Connect supports LDAP connection, you need to select the LDAP URL in JDBC URL field.
 Consult your database vendor's documentation on how to generate LDAP URL.

 - Fetch Size: (Optional.)
 Enter the number of rows to return at a time from the database.
 If you leave this field blank, it defaults to 300.

 SELECTstatements with the database.
 Be aware that this cannot always guarantee read-only access.
-DB Connect will do its best to ensure that no changes are made, but it is the database driver that ultimately allows or prevents changes.
-If you intend to use the read-only option, ensure that, on the database itself, the user you're connecting as is limited to read-only access.
-See Read only connections for more details.
+DB Connect tries to ensure that it's read-only, but it is the database driver that ultimately allows or prevents changes.
+If you intend to use the read-only option, ensure that, on the database itself, the user you're connecting as only has read-only access.
+See Read-only connections for more details.

 Note:If the connection you create is valid, you can save the connection succesfully.
-Otherwise the error message will prompt up, you need to check the configuration of the connection and save again.
+Otherwise Splunk displays an the error message for you to check the configuration of the connection and save again.

 Go to Configuration > Databases > Connections to see a list of the defined database connections.

-Note: The list of connections that you can see is defined by the permissions that have been set on each connection.
+Note: The list of connections that you can see depends on the permissions set on each connection.
 For more information, see Permissions.

 You can make changes to a connection using the following buttons on the connection page under the Edit tab:

-- Disable/Enable: Disable/Enable a connection by clicking Disable/Enable here.
+- Disable/Enable: Disable/Enable a connection by selecting Disable/Enable here.
 You cannot disable a connection if any inputs, outputs, or lookups are using it.
-In that case, this button is greyed out.
+In that case, Splunk greys out this button.